-The Federal Internship for Newcomers Program (FINP) provides newcomers with valuable temporary Canadian work experience and training opportunities with federal government departments and other public and private sector organizations.
-Interested candidates must contact World Skills Employment Centre – or SITO (if residing in Quebec) – to register and learn how they can apply for FINP.
+The Federal Internship for Newcomers Program (FIN) provides newcomers with valuable temporary Canadian work experience and training opportunities with federal government departments and other public and private sector organizations.
+Interested candidates must contact World Skills Employment Centre – or SITO (if residing in Quebec) – to register and learn how they can apply for FIN.

-Prior to the FINP competition each year, World Skills, in partnership with other Immigrant Serving Organization (ISOs), delivers information sessions which are the first choice to learn about qualifying for, and applying to FINP.
+Prior to the FIN competition each year, World Skills, in partnership with other Immigrant Serving Organization (ISOs), delivers information sessions which are the first choice to learn about qualifying for, and applying to FIN.
 Following an informative presentation, newcomers have the opportunity to have questions answered.
 The sessions are delivered in English and French.

-Internships are offered in fields such as policy, administration, project management, computer science, and finance.
+Internships are offered in fields such as policy, administration, project management, and computer science.
 A mentor will be provided for the duration of the internship.

 In addition to gaining work experience, successful candidates will:

 Learn more by visiting the Federal Internship for Newcomers Program webpage or by contacting us.

 The Federal Internships for Newcomers Program opened a world of opportunities